-Examples: If you play the Action called Draw 2 and Use 'em you will immediately draw two cards and play them both.
-If one of those cards is Draw 3, Play 2 of them you'd keep going, drawing three more cards, playing two cards and discarding the third.
+Example: If you play the Action called "Use What You Take" you will take a card from another player's hand and immediately play it.
+If that card is "Draw 2 and Use 'em" you'd keep going, drawing 2 more cards and immediately playing them both.
 All of this activity would be counted as the playing of just one card.